filecoin-project/lotus-infra/NETWORK_SETUP.md

 lotus-seed genesis car --out demonet.car genesis.json
 ```

+Optionally copy `demonet.car` to `build/genesis/` and rebuild lotus, lotus-miner and lotus-worker to distribute to others.

 ## Initializing pre-sealed miners

 Initializing requires running both the lotus daemon and a storage miner.
 Only a single miner is required to start